 Flight Tour (Low Cost Airline)

 A £100pp interim payment is also required 8 weeks after securing your tour with opening Deposit.

 Some airlines may require a larger deposit, as would booking within close proximity of your departure date.
 In these circumstances, details will be included within your quote.

-The balance of the price of your travel arrangements must be paid when indicated on the invoice, and in any case, must be received by us at least 12 weeks before your departure date.
+The balance of the price of your travel arrangements must be paid when indicated on the invoice, and in any case, must be received by us at least 14 weeks before your departure date.
 If booking on or after the applicable balance due date, full payment must be made at the time of booking.
-Please note that all payments made on a credit card (whether deposits, part payments or final balances) will be subject to a credit card fee of 2.5 (inc. VAT).
-No fees apply to debit card payments.

 4.3 - Late payment fees: We reserve the right to levy a late payment fee of £50 per group if we have not received your payment by the agreed deadline date without a prior extension agreed in writing.
 We reserve the right to levy this fee every 3 days past the agreed deadline until the payment is received.
 If a payment is not received by deadlines set by us, we reserve the right to cancel your holiday as per the conditions laid out in clause 6.